Minuscule 5: Text

 The ending of the Epistle to the Romans has verse 16:24 omitted, as also seen in codices Codex Sinaiticus (א), Codex Alexandrinus (A), Codex Vaticanus (B), Codex Ephraemi Rescriptus (C), Minuscule 81, 263, 623, 1739, 1838, 1962, it^{z}, vg^{ww}, sa, bo, eth^{ro}, and Origen^{lat}.

 History

 It was probably written originally in Calabria.
 It was used by Robert Estienne in his Editio Regia (a critical edition of the Greek New Testament), and designated by him as δ'.
 It was examined by biblical scholars Johann Jakob Wettstein, Johann Martin Augustin Scholz, and Paulin Martin.
 Biblical scholar Caspar René Gregory saw the manuscript in 1884.

 It was not cited in the modern critical Greek New Testaments NA26 and NA27, but it was used by NA28.

-The codex is currently located at the Bibliothèque nationale de France (Gr.
+The codex is currently located at the National Library of France (Gr.
 106) in Paris.